Lachee/discord-rpc-csharp/Docfx/articles/features/joining.md

 > [!WARNING]
 > We do not automatically subscribe to events.
 This library is primarily uesd for simple Rich Presence and the Joining is a feature generally only useful for Games.
 >
 > Because of this, by default this app will not receive Discord Join events.
-You must call the (xref:DiscordRPC.DiscordRpcClient.subscribe).
+You must call the [DiscordRpcClient.Subscribe](xref:DiscordRPC.DiscordRpcClient.Subscribe(DiscordRPC.EventType)).

 > [!TIP]
 > You can directly invite users to play your game.
 They will see a game invitation like so, and if they have run the URI Scheme registration too, they will be able to launch from here.